opentelekomcloud/docs-next/docs/blueprints/by-use-case/ai/securely-expose-remote-ollama-endpoints-to-your-developmentd-machine.md

 Moreover, a P2S VPN provides flexibility for multiple users to securely connect from different locations without needing complex infrastructure changes.
 This approach also facilitates compliance with data protection regulations since access can be restricted to authorized users only and connections can be monitored and logged for auditing and incident response purposes.

-You can find instruction on how to create and establish a P2S VPN connection in the Blueprint: [Establish a Point-to-Site VPN Connection between your Development Machine and a VPC](../networking/establish-a-p2s-vpn-connection-with-a-vpc.md).
+You can find instruction on how to create and establish a P2S VPN connection here: [Establish a Point-to-Site VPN Connection between your Development Machine and a VPC](../networking/establish-a-p2s-vpn-connection-with-a-vpc.md).

 ## Changing Ollama's Listening Address